marier-nico/blog/source/_posts/My-Self-Hosted-File-Sharing-Syncing-Backup-Solution.md

 Also, Backblaze B2 doesn't have a [Terraform](https://www.terraform.io/) provider, which is more of an inconvenience rather than a deal-breaker, but that certainly factored into the decision to migrate out of Backblaze B2.

+# Updated 2021-02-22

+I now no longer use this method for backups.
+Having moved away from Android, I could no longer use syncthing.
+My current solution is to use [Tresorit](https://tresorit.com/individuals), which is an end-to-end encrypted cloud storage / file sharing service.
+Tresorit also handles data under Swiss privacy laws and uses non-convergent crypto (which means your data can't be matched to other users' data).

+They also support every major platform (Windows, Mac, Linux, iOS, Android), which is the main reason I didn't go with [Sync.com](https://www.sync.com/).

+For all the features offered and the privacy guarantees, I find the price to be quite reasonable.
+I'll leave the rest of this article up in case anyone was interested in replicating my previous setup.

 ## Motivations

 I'm sure most people reading this are well aware that backups are absolutely crucial to recover data in the case of a system failure or ransomware attack, so the motivations behind a robust backup solution should be obvious.